It was a hot August afternoon some years ago. I was walking home from work at the hospital when a minivan pulled up behind and started following me.

 I’d pulled off my shoes and socks as soon as I’d walked out the revolving door at the hospital entrance, stuffed them in my daypack, and stepped off the pavement into the damp earth and cool grass.
 I’d been enjoying the instant grounding sensation and feeling like a natural human being again, blinking in real sunlight after a long day walking hospital corridors under fluorescent lights.
 Now I could smell the land and hear the birds again.

-And now I’m being stalked by a minivan in broad daylight?
+And now I was being followed by a minivan in broad daylight.

 “Excuse me, sir?”
-The woman driving the van is motioning me to her window.
+The driver motioned me to the window.
+A woman.

-“I have some right here,” she says, “They’re almost new.”
+“I have some right here,” she said, “They’re almost new.“

 “Really, its no problem!
 I’d like to give them to you!“